Brooks Surname Meaning, History & Origin

-Brooks Surname Genealogy
+Brooks Surname Meaning

-brook.
-There were also place names such as Brook in Kent and
+Brooks, the possessive of brook, was generally locational in characteristic, describing someone who lived by a stream or brook.
+There were also place names such as Brook in Kent and Brooke in Norfolk.

-Brooks Resources on
+Brooks Surname Resources on The Internet

 - Brooks of Harrogate.
-Brooks family tree from
+Brooks family tree from Yorkshire.

 - Tributaries.
-Early Brooks families in
+Early Brooks families in New England.

 - Brooks of St. Elizabeth